 There might be wit and comedy in the Rosehaven series, but this place has serious real-estate appeal.
 Just ask co-actor and Tasmanian-born Luke McGregor, who returns to sell houses for his Mum’s failing real estate business.

 There’s plenty more than awkward estate agents and towns named Snug to attract mainlanders this way.
-There’s century-old apple orchards, boat builders and sushi masters.
+There’s century-old apple orchards, boat builders and cider makers.
 That’s in between the rolling green hills.
 Even the ABC actors say ‘it feels more ancient’ and ‘the air is so clean.’
 To support this, there’s an impressive sign touting ‘best clean air in 1999’ featured in the series.

 We’ve prepared a short guide out of Hobart to direct you down to Rosehaven.